colabottles/toddl/posts/contrasting-accessibility-with-color-contrast.md

   * Globally, the leading causes of vision impairment are uncorrected refractive errors and cataracts.
   * The majority of people with vision impairments are over the age of 50 years.

 <blockquote cite="Rachel R. Vasquez">Contrasting colors, also known as complementary colors, are colors from opposing segments of the color wheel.
-Colors that are directly across from one nother on a basic color wheel provide maximum contrast.</blockquote>
+Colors that are directly across from one another on a basic color wheel provide maximum contrast.</blockquote>

 #### Types of Color Blindness